jmelloy/dastats/README.md

 Original URI Whitelist: http://localhost:8080/login
 ```

+Note: a lot of things try to run on port 8080, so you could try this on a different port.
+It doesn't really matter, they just all have to be consistent.

 Second, get the secret key from (User -> Settings -> My Applications) [https://www.deviantart.com/developers/apps]

 ![Application Setup](screenshots/ClientSecret.png?raw=true)